 - Not ideal for serious survivalists

 Are you working on a tight budget and require a watch with basic features for your outdoor explorations?
-Opt for the Suunto Core ABC watch for entry-level use and outdoors exploration.
+Opt for the Suunto Core ABC watch for entry-level use and outdoor exploration.

-The ABC watch’s navigation capabilities allows for easy route planning on your PC through the Movescount application you can download to your gadget.
+The ABC watch’s navigation capabilities allow easily route planning on your PC through the Movescount application you can download to your gadget.
 However, this watch provides accurate route tracking and useful guidance.
 Suunto Traverse gives you the confidence you need to succeed outdoors.

 With your navigation gear and Movescount topographic maps, you stay on track and the long lasting battery powers your adventures to the end.
 It turns your fear and doubt into courage joy and success.
 Use heatmaps to uncover fun places nearby for swimming, running, skiing, riding, etc. The flashlight mode backlight comes in handy when it gets dark after sunset.